GiveMeTheButter/fluxer-rpc-reader-linux/README.md

 # What is this?
-It's a very unfinished Discord RPC thing for Fluxer on Linux.
+It's a (almost finished, but working) Discord RPC thing for Fluxer on Linux.
 Shows (most?)
 Discord RPC apps on your status!

 Works by listening to the discord-ipc-0 socket (only supported path is currently $XDG_RUNTIME_DIR/discord-ipc-0!) and using the recieved json to create a status which is set through the Fluxer API.